TheOnlySD12/GameInfo/README.md

 # GameInfo
-A game full of mega sheep
+A game full of sheep